 But that was pre-earthquake.
 Now this sensitive site is home to the world's most polluting kind of power plant, burning fuel oil or bunker fuel, 2-3% sulphur.
-Surges of waste water from inside the park have already ruined crops outside en route to polluting the sea and congratulatory mood at the inauguration of the CIP in October 2012.

-there are serious concerns about ground water pollution.
+Surges of waste water from inside the park have already ruined crops outside en route to polluting the sea and there are serious concerns about ground water pollution.